 Its norm allows us to track the causality of this curve.
 Consequently, it is

-Here we used the equation for $\dot{L}$ in the form of Eq.~\eqref{eq:Ldotpsi}.
-Obviously, in the collapsing branch, i.e. $\dot{L} < 0$, this is constant $-1$, i.e. the tangent is normalised and time-like for the full collapsing branch.
+Here we use the equation for $\dot{L}$ in the form of Eq.~\eqref{eq:Ldotpsi}.
+Obviously, in the collapsing branch, i.e., $\dot{L} < 0$, this is constant at $-1$, i.e., the tangent is normalised and time-like for the full collapsing branch.
 This is not the case for the re-expanding branch, i.e. $\dot{L} > 0$.
 We know that at the horizons $N_{vac}^x(x_{in/out}) = 1$ and further $N_{vac}^x(x) > 1$ for $x \in \left(x_{in},x_{out}\right)$.
-Therefore the tangent is space-like at least within the inner and outer horizon as there
+Therefore, the tangent is space-like at least within the inner and outer horizons as there

 As $N_{vac}^x(x\rightarrow\infty) \rightarrow 0$, this becomes again time-like far enough from the outer horizon.
 The full plot of $g\left(V_\gamma,V_\gamma\right)$ is shown in Fig.~\ref{fig:gVV}, which verifies this result.